vrajasu/alphabet-gesture-recognition-android/README.md

 The results depend on one very important factor which is how one draws the alphabet in the air, is it slowly/fast/smoothly.
 Steadily drawn samples and tests yield a very high accuracy rate.

 ### Future Work
-Future work would involved extending this to more alphabets and refining the data recorded by sensor fusion.
-Sensor fusion between accelerometer, gyroscope and compass provide a very accurate reading of the devices pitch yaw and roll.
+Future work would involve refining data recorded by sensor fusion.
+Sensor fusion between accelerometer, gyroscope and compass provide a very accurate reading of the device's pitch, yaw and roll.
+A more accurate data collection process will only result in higher accuracies during the testing process

 Do not use unless you have obtained permission

-Copyright 2018
+Copyright 2017

 @authors
 - Vraj Delhivala mailto: vdelhiva@asu.edu